okelo11/FollowTheClickedPoint/README.md

 # FollowTheMouse

-Click the point and move the object simply.There is only one script for it.You can modify this for all things
+Click  and move the object simply.There is only one script for it.You can modify this for all things